pablosalina25/holbertonschool-printf/README.md

 * <b>_printf</b>: This function takes as arguments a format string, and an unspecified ammount of arguments to insert according to the format.
 If successfull, it returns the total number of characters printed.
 If there is a problem during execution, it returns -1.

 * <b>_puts</b>: This functions takes a string and prints it to the terminal.
 If the string is a null pointer, it prints "(null)".
-I then returns the number of characters printed.
+It then returns the number of characters printed.

 * <b>_putc</b>: This function takes a character and prints it to the terminal.